 Points2Grid is used as the default DEM generation algorithm for the OpenTopography point cloud processing system, and thus been tested through thousands of DEM generation jobs.
 The local gridding approach employed by Points2Grid is most effective in situations where lidar shot densities exceed the resolution of the grid to be produced from these data.

 Points2Grid has been confirmed to compile on Linux, Solaris, and Mac OSX.
 Use the CRREL fork of P2G below to compile on Windows.
-Note that an older version of P2G is currently available as a Windows GUI-based tool: winP2G Utility
+Note that an older, no longer supported, version of P2G is currently available as a Windows GUI-based tool: winP2G Utility

 Version 1.0.1 of Points2Grid offers the following features:

 Points2Grid is open source and offered under a 4-clause BSD license.

 curl (P2G has been tested to work with version 7.20.0 of libcurl)

 liblas (P2G has been tested to work with version 1.2.1 of liblas)